thephez/backup-readme/platform/markdown/explanation-platform-consensus.md

   * The Validator set committing the block.
   * Various results returned by the application.

-[block:callout]
-{
-  "type": "info",
+> 📘 Notes about Tendermint
+>
+> * Block execution only occurs after a block is committed.
+So, cryptographic proofs for the latest state are only available in the subsequent block.
+>
-  "body": "* Block execution only occurs after a block is committed.
-So, cryptographic proofs for the latest state are only available in the subsequent block.\n* Information like the transaction results and the validator set is never directly included in the block - only their Merkle roots are. \n* Verification of a block requires a separate data structure to store this information.
-We call this the “State.” \n* Block verification also requires access to the previous block.\n\nAdditional information about Tendermint is available in the <a href=\"https://docs.tendermint.com/master/spec/#overview\" target=\"_blank\">Tendermint Core spec</a>.", "title": "Notes about Tendermint"
+> * Information like the transaction results and the validator set is never directly included in the block - only their Merkle roots are.
-}
-[/block]
+>
+> * Verification of a block requires a separate data structure to store this information.
+We call this the “State.”
+>
+> * Block verification also requires access to the previous block.
+>
+> Additional information about Tendermint is available in the <a href="https://docs.tendermint.com/master/spec/#overview" target="_blank">Tendermint Core spec</a>.

 ## Tendermint Limitations

 While Tendermint provided a great starting point, implementing the classic version of the algorithm would have required us to start from scratch.
 For example, Tendermint validators use [EdDSA](https://en.wikipedia.org/wiki/EdDSA) cryptographic keys to sign votes during the consensus process.